 A precise cast of the skull cup from the adult individual will go on display at the Natural History Museum in London on March 1 for three months.

 The scientists detailed their findings online Feb.
-16 in the journal PLoS ONE.
+16 in the journal PLOS One (opens in new tab).

 Originally published on Live Science.